Vietnamese MintA blend of fresh coriander, lime leaf and green chili

-Vietnamese Mint is also known as Vietnamese Coriander or Hot Mint.
-However, it is not related to the Mint family but its general appearance and fragrance are reminiscent of it.
+Vietnamese Mint is also known as Vietnamese Coriander or Hot Mint but is actually not related to the Mint family at all!
+Its name is due to its general appearance and fragrance, which are reminiscent of mint.

 Vietnamese Mint is great for…

-Salads including chicken salad, curries, summer rolls, soups and noodle dishes, duck dishes.
+Salads including chicken salad, curries, summer rolls, soups, noodle and duck dishes.

 Pairs well with…

-Vietnamese Mint can take some heat, so throw in your stir fries or in raw in salads and summer rolls.
-It is best when consumed young and fresh as older leaves can develop a tough texture and bitter flavor.
+Vietnamese Mint can take some heat, so throw in your stir-fries or in raw in salads and summer rolls.
+It is best when consumed young and fresh as older leaves can develop a tough texture and bitter flavour.